brc-dd/gcmwrap/README.md

 ### Advanced Usage with AAD

-You can use Additional Associated Data (AAD) to bind the encrypted data to its context.
+You can use Additional Authenticated Data (AAD) to bind the encrypted data to its context.
 This data is authenticated but not encrypted.
 If the AAD doesn't match during unsealing, the operation will fail.

 ```ts
 import { CryptoManager } from 'gcmwrap'